 Also from Latin crux are Italian croce, French croix, Spanish and Portuguese cruz, Dutch kruis, German Kreuz.

-From c.1200 in the figurative sense "the burden of a Christian; suffering; a trial or affliction; penance in Christ's name," from Matt. x.38, xvi.24, etc. Theological sense "crucifixion and death of Christ as a necessary part of his mission" is from late 14c.
+From c.
+1200 in the figurative sense "the burden of a Christian; suffering; a trial or affliction; penance in Christ's name," from Matthew x.38, xvi.24, etc. Theological sense "crucifixion and death of Christ as a necessary part of his mission" is from late 14c.

 As "a mixing of breeds in the production of animals" from 1760, hence broadly "a mixture of the characteristics of two different things."
-In boxing, 1906, from the motion of the blow.
+In pugilism, 1906, from the motion of the blow (1880s as a verb; cross-counter (n.) is from 1883).

 - cross (v.)